I have two wonderful sons from my marriage to Sue, and am lucky to enjoy loving family ties.

 In 2011, around the time I was completing the first draft of The GRiPPENHAM Tales, my song-writing really took off, but this time, in a new, more bluesy direction.
 This resulted in an album “The Doob Doo Album” being released in 2013.
 I pulled together a dozen or so top session musicians to help me with this project, and I was so pleased with the result that I decided to form my acoustic blues based trio “John Cee Stannard and Blues Horizon” as a vehicle for the new songs.
 We have since recorded three more albums as a trio, as well as a Christmas EP.

 I wrote the first 35 pages of The Hidden Truth in January 2007.
 I then did nothing for a year and a half.
 By that time, three things had happened.
-Firstly, I had got enough encouragement to motivate me into thinking it was worth actually trying to finish the book.
+Firstly, I had got enough encouragement to motivate me into continuing to write and finish the book.
 Secondly, I had a laptop, with all the flexibility and technical help that brings with it – I could never have coped with writing it long hand, then re-writing it long hand, time and time again.
 Copy – paste – save – bliss.
 The third and final thing to happen was that some friends offered me a bolt hole in Devon where I could go to concentrate on the task a week at a time.
 Without these three ingredients, the book may never have happened.
 I completed the novel in July 2012, and it then went on the back burner whilst I concentrated on a couple of music projects.
 By August 2014 I was ready to share it on Kindle.

 In 2017 it was released by Austin Macauley, both as paperback, and as an e-book.